 Comfort & Utility

-The 2013 Ford Fiesta's interior could easily have been plucked from a much more expensive sedan, which makes it all the more special in a car starting at around $14,000.
-You can choose from S, SE and Titanium, with even the most basic trim level offering form-fitting front bucket seats, air conditioning, tilt/telescopic steering wheel, AM/FM stereo with an auxiliary audio input jack.
-Of course, that same entry-level car includes plastic wheel covers and, horror of horrors, manual door locks and crank windows.
+The 2012 Ford Fiesta’s interior could easily have been plucked from a much more expensive sedan, which makes it all the more special in a car starting at around $14,000.
+You can choose from S, SE, SEL and SES, with even the most basic trim level offering form-fitting front bucket seats, air conditioning, power locks and mirrors and an AM/FM stereo with an auxiliary audio input jack.
+Of course, that same entry-level car includes plastic wheel covers and, horror of horrors, manual crank windows.

-To be fair, Ford offers packages and higher trim levels that resolve these minor issues.
-Move up to the Titanium hatchback and sedan and you can go hog wild with options, such as the Interior Style Package, which adds your choice of white or red leather inserts on black leather seating, the SYNC communication system with SYNC AppLink, a multifunction LCD display screen and an 80-watt premium sound system with six speakers and SiriusXM satellite radio.
+In fairness, Ford offers packages and higher trim levels that resolve these minor issues.
+Move up to the SES hatchback or the SEL sedan, and you can go hog wild with options such as the Interior Style Package that adds your choice of white or red leather inserts on black leather seating, the SYNC communication system, a multifunction LCD display screen and an 80-watt premium sound system with six speakers and SiriusXM satellite radio.
 Other advanced features available on the Fiesta include Intelligent Access with push-button start, keypad entry, a power sunroof, heated side mirrors, 16-inch alloy wheels and heated front seats.

-Ford packs a lot of comfort and safety technology into the Fiesta.
-On the comfort side, the SE and Titanium trims can be had with a slightly watered-down version of the SYNC communication system.
-SYNC allows voice activation of a Bluetooth-enabled cell phone and can call up music from a media device such as an iPod or Zune.
-The SYNC system can read incoming text messages and control popular apps, such as Pandora.
+Ford packs a lot of comfort and safety technology into the 2012 Fiesta.
+On the comfort side, the SE, SEL and SES trims can be had with a slightly watered-down version of the SYNC communication system.
+SYNC allows voice activation of a Bluetooth-enabled cell phone or can call up music from a media device such as an iPod or a Zune.
+The SYNC system can also read incoming text messages and control popular apps such as Pandora.
 There is no navigation option for the Fiesta (something you can find on most of its competitors) and no MyFord Touch, so some of the cooler SYNC voice commands are not available.
-But Ford's SYNC Services option does let you have access to turn-by-turn navigation, sports scores, stock market updates and traffic alerts.
+However, Ford’s SYNC Services option does let you have access to turn-by-turn navigation as well as sports scores, stock market updates and traffic alerts.

-An unexpected treat is the availability of Ford's Intelligent Access entry.
-To gain entry and start the car, this keyless system requires only that the key fob be on your person.
+An unexpected treat is the availability of Ford’s Intelligent Access entry.
+This keyless system requires only that the key fob be on your person to let you gain entry to and start the car.
 A button on the dash serves as the ignition switch.
-Another unique Ford option is the keypad-entry system, which uses a numeric keypad located on the driver's door.
-This is a wonderful idea, perfect for those times when you can't take a remote fob with you, such as when inner tubing down a river or spending a day at the beach.
+Another unique Ford option is the keypad entry system that uses a numeric keypad located on the driver’s door.
+This is a wonderful idea, perfect for those times when you can’t take a remote fob with you, such as when inner tubing down a river or spending a day at the beach.

 Performance & Fuel Economy

-With only 120 horsepower and 112 lb-ft of torque under the hood, the Ford Fiesta's 1.6-liter 4-cylinder engine isn't going to impress many driving enthusiasts.
-But if you can live with a 10-second, 0-to-60-mph run, life with the Fiesta can be harmonious.
-Both the standard 5-speed manual transmission and the dual-clutch 6-speed PowerShift automatic have short lower gears that allow for quick acceleration from a dead stop.
-That's important when merging or trying to dart across a busy intersection.
-Get the Fiesta up to running speed, however, and you'll need plenty of room before attempting to overtake slower traffic.
-The more passengers on board, the more time you'll need.
+With only 120 horsepower and 112 lb-ft of torque under the hood, the 2012 Ford Fiesta’s 1.6-liter 4-cylinder engine isn’t going to impress many driving enthusiasts.
+But if you can live with a 10-second 0-to-60-mph run, then life with the Fiesta can be harmonious.
+Both the standard five-speed manual transmission and the dual-clutch six-speed PowerShift automatic have short lower gears that allow for quick acceleration from a dead stop.
+That’s important when merging or trying to dart across a busy intersection.
+Get the Fiesta up to running speed, however, and you’ll want to allow plenty of room before attempting to overtake slower-moving traffic.
+The more passengers on board, the more time you’ll need.

-The 2013 Fiesta is equipped with front side impact and full-length side curtain airbags, as well as a driver's knee airbag.
+The 2012 Ford Fiesta is equipped with front side impact and full-length side curtain airbags, as well as a driver’s knee airbag.
 Electronic stability and traction control are also standard, as is ABS.
-The Fiesta performs very well in both National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS) crash testing.
+The Fiesta performs very well in both NHTSA and IIHS crash testing.

-Who says you need horsepower to have fun behind the wheel?
-The Fiesta might not offer gut-punching acceleration, but it will have you smiling ear to ear as you push it through twisting back roads and around hairpin curves.
-The manual transmission is a delight, with short, quick throws and fluid action, allowing for effortless gear changes.
-Most people are likely to opt for the 6-speed SportShift automatic, which allows for manual gear changes but isn't quite as fun as the traditional manual.
+Who says you need horsepower to have fun behind the wheel of a car?
+The 2012 Fiesta may not offer gut-punching acceleration, but it will have you smiling ear to ear as you push it through twisting back roads and around hairpin curves.
+The manual transmission is a delight, with short, quick throws and fluid action allowing for effortless gear changes.
+Most people will likely opt for the six-speed SportShift automatic, which also allows for manual gear changes but isn’t quite as fun as the traditional manual.

-The Fiesta's suspension is firm and well modulated, absorbing enough road imperfection to make the ride comfortable but not too soft.
+The Fiesta’s suspension is firm and well modulated, absorbing enough road imperfections to make the ride comfortable without making the car feel too soft.
 Even the electric power steering unit does a good job of delivering reasonable feedback to the driver.
-We'll always prefer the feedback of a hydraulic system, but the electric-assist steering is tolerable since it saves on weight and fuel consumption.
-The only major complaint is sound related: a noticeable wind whistle outside the Fiesta's driver's-side window, and tire and engine noise inside the cabin.
+We will always prefer the feedback from a hydraulic system, but the electric-assist steering is tolerable since it saves on weight and fuel consumption.
+The only major complaint is sound related: a noticeable wind whistle outside the Fiesta’s driver’s-side window as well as tire and engine noise inside the cabin.